thecentraldogma/thecentraldogma.github.io/pages/glossary.md

 - **MSA**: Multiple Sequence Alignment.

 - **Protein** : a large molecule (macromolecule) consisting of a variable length chain of 20 possible amino acids.
 Typical chain size is about 350, but can be more than 1000.
 Proteins have many different functions, that depend on their shape.
 For example, Haemoglobin is a protein that has a specific shape that allows oxygen molecules to bind to it.
 Insulin is also a protein.
 Most receptors are proteins.

+- **Protein Language Model**: A protein LLM is a BERT-style (encoder-only) model that uses the masked language modeling objective to do self-supervised learning on protein sequences from a large dataset (e.g. all protein sequences in the PDB).
+At inference time, a new protein sequence is fed to the model and the model outputs a new sequence of vectors of the same length that is meant to represent the protein in representation space.
+This model can then be fine tuned for various downstream tasks such as protein classification or structure prediction.

 - **QSAR**: